Mati Erelt

-Mati Erelt (born 12 March 1941) is an Estonian linguist.
+Mati Erelt (12 March 1941 – 12 October 2024) was an Estonian linguist.

-Mati Erelt was born in Tallinn.
+Erelt was born in Tallinn.
 In 1965 he graduated from the University of Tartu with a degree in Estonian language and literature.
 He defended his doctoral dissertation there in 1981.

-From 1989 until 1991 he was a professor at Tallinn Pedagogical Institute (now, Tallinn University).
-From 1991 to 1995 he was a visiting professor at the Chair of Finno-Ugric Languages at the University of Helsinki, and from 1995 to 2006. he was a professor at the Chair of Estonian at the University of Tartu.
-He is currently Professor Emeritus at the University of Tartu and continues to work as a Senior Research Fellow.
+From 1989 until 1991 he was a professor at Tallinn Pedagogical Institute.
+From 1991 to 1995 he was a visiting professor at the Chair of Finno-Ugric Languages at the University of Helsinki, and from 1995 to 2006 he was a professor at the Chair of Estonian at the University of Tartu.
+He was later Professor Emeritus at the University of Tartu as well as a Senior Research Fellow.

 From 1997 until 2006 he was the chairman of Mother Tongue Society.

-He is married to linguist Tiiu Erelt.
+Erelt was married to linguist Tiiu Erelt.
+He died on 12 October 2024, at the age of 83.